SayHelloGmbH/Toolbox/blocks/header-parallax/readme.md

 - Install [jquery.parallax](https://github.com/pixelcog/parallax.js/) from npm: `npm i --save jquery-parallax.js`
 - Add _parallax.js to the regular _scripts_ folder as _scripts/parallax/index.js_.
 - Add the snippet from [this example code](./scripts/index.js) to _scripts/ui/index.js_.
+This will only load the parallax scripts in the front-end if there is a parallax element on the page.

 ### SCSS

-- Add _sht-header-parallax.scss_ to the regular SCSS structure.
+- Add [the CSS file](./_sht-header-parallax.scss) to the regular SCSS structure.

 ## Author